Freedom of Information and Protection of Privacy (FOIP) Act

 - Protect the personal information of yourself and others

-- Respond openly and completely to any request from the FOIP Office
+- Respond openly, accurately and completely to any request from Access and Privacy

 - Assist members of the public to satisfy requests for information